transimmanence/transimmanence/concepts/5-discussions/beyond-laws-of-form.md

 The sequence follows logically, however, crucially, one must not lose sight of the coextensivity, since This (τ), The Mark (¬), The Gap (—) all depend on each other:

-1. Reality (as the pre-conceptual field of what can be imagined) comes first as the ground.
+1. Reality (as the pre-conceptual field of what can be imagined) comes first as the context.
-2. Appearance (as distinctions/forms) emerges from that ground as possibilities (note that a possibility is, by definition, a *distinguished* (carved) path or outcome from among many potential ones, the delineation of what could be from what could not be).
+2. Appearance (as distinctions/forms) emerges from that context as possibilities (note that a possibility is, by definition, a *distinguished* (carved) path or outcome from among many potential ones, the delineation of what could be from what could not be).
 3. Awareness (as the boundary principle) actualizes the relationship between reality and appearance (that is, awareness recognizes both the distinctions and their limitations simultaneously).
 That is, actuality is the *enactment* of *specific* possibilities through awareness, which resolves indeterminacy by actualizing distinctions.

 This parallel sequence (reality → appearance → awareness and imaginability → possibility → actuality) creates a coherent configuration where awareness isn't merely passive observation but the active principle that brings reality and appearance into dynamic relationship: τ's dance made manifest.

-This mapping further reveals that pure awareness (— abiding *as/in* τ) corresponds to actuality.
+This mapping further reveals that pure awareness (— abiding with the immediacy of τ) corresponds to actuality.
 When awareness functions clearly as a boundary, it actualizes the dance between form and formlessness.
 When awareness is muddied (failing to recognize The Gap), it mistakes representations (appearances) for reality.

 This insight aligns with contemplative traditions that emphasize clear awareness as the path to experiencing reality as it is, rather than as we conceptualize it.
 Spencer-Brown makes a similar point when he writes:

 > The more a being cultivates consciousness at the expense of awareness, the stupider it becomes.
 For example the awareness memory, which can be retrieved by hypnosis, is practically perfect, whereas the consciousness memory is inaccurate and corrupt.
 Western civilization has promoted consciousness and neglected awareness almost to the point of complete idiocy.
 I have had to spend the greater part of a lifetime undoing and reversing the destructive ravages of my one-sided education, and this is the first discipline I have to teach you.
 (LoF 1994, p. ix)

 The Awakening/Phase-Shift (↺) can thus be understood as the (process of) cultivation of clear awareness that allows us to experience actuality directly.
-The boundary quality (—) of awareness allows it to be simultaneously intimate with both the ground (τ) and forms (¬) without being reducible to either.
-Thus, if one is clearly aware, one is not stuck in one's head (of conscious appearances), but is out there in the ground that *is*, dancing with τ in the unfolding.
+The boundary quality (—) of awareness allows it to be simultaneously intimate with both the context (τ) and forms (¬) without being reducible to either.
+Thus, if one is clearly aware, one is not stuck in one's head (of conscious appearances), but is out there in the context that *is*, dancing with τ in the unfolding.

 ### Non-Duality Without Monism